-The Survey on the operation and status of the performing arts market, has been conducted every year since 2007 as an official statistic (Approval No.11315), which is authorized by Statistics Korea (KOSTAT).
+Our survey on the operation and status of the performing arts market, conducted every year since 2007 as an official statistic (Approval No.11315), is authorized by Statistics Korea (KOSTAT).
 Performance facilities such as venues, organizations, and agencies are surveyed nationwide.
-It is conducted on the basis of the previous year, basic status of facilities and organizations, operation status, financial status, scale survey and operation status of performance halls, and domestic and foreign performance results.
+It is conducted on the basis of the previous year, basic status of facilities and organizations, operation status, financial status, scale survey and operation status of performance halls, as well as domestic and foreign performance results.

 Go to PAMS

-The Performing Arts Market in Seoul (PAMS) is an international platform for performing arts professionals, supported by the Ministry of Culture, Sports and Tourism.
-The Korea Arts Management Service has hosted it every October.
+The Performing Arts Market in Seoul (PAMS) is an international platform for performing arts professionals and is supported by the Ministry of Culture, Sports and Tourism.
+The Korea Arts Management Service hosts PAMS every October.
 The primary objectives of PAMS are to invigorate Korean performances’ distribution and exportation based on diverse and active creation and production.
-PAMS’ diverse programs (i.e. PAMS Choice, showcases, booth exhibitions promoting troupes and their works, information sessions and networking programs) enable international performing arts professionals to share trends and information regarding global performing arts, to communicate with each other and to seek the distribution of performances.
+PAMS’ diverse programs (i.e. PAMS Choice, showcases, booth exhibitions promoting troupes and their works, information sessions and networking programs) enable international performing arts professionals to share trends and information regarding global performing arts, to communicate with each other, and to seek distribution of their performances.